menu

 Also of interest is that Westbrook has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.17% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Westbrook telecommute to their jobs.
+Overall, about 17.74% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Westbrook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Westbrook is a very ethnically-diverse town.
 The people who call Westbrook home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Westbrook residents report their race to be White, followed by Black or African-American.
+The greatest number of Westbrook residents report their race to be White, followed by Asian.
 Westbrook also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.60% of the town’s residents.
+People of Hispanic or Latino origin account for 13.25% of the town’s residents.
 Important ancestries of people in Westbrook include Irish, Italian, German, English, and Polish.

 The most common language spoken in Westbrook is English.
 Other important languages spoken here include Spanish and Slavic languages.